0-5788719150923125/vtx/README.md

 "What is this place?" you ask.

-Mike shakes his head and laughs, %HESITATION% "You wouldn't understand."
+Mike shakes his head and laughs, %FLUXTAPOSITION% "You wouldn't understand."

 "Go play in the lab."